 8 Unmistakable Signs Your Mum is a Scouse Legend

-We can’t wait to see the city restaurants, bars and clubs jam-packed with these amazing, inspirational, hilarious women having a ball on Sunday 26th March 2017.
-Whether you call her Mum, Mam, or yer Ma, here’s 8 sure-fire signs your mum is a scouse legend.
+We can’t wait to see the city restaurants, bars and clubs jam-packed with these amazing, inspirational, hilarious women having a ball today.
+Check out the ultimate mother’s Day Liverpool Bar crawl here.
+Whether you call her Mum, Mam, or yer Ma, here’s 8 sure-fire signs your mum is a Scouse legend.

 1 – Scouse Mums are dead Funny